Macrolide Antibiotics Comparison

 Roxithromycin is also more acid-stable than erythromycin, and achieves higher serum concentrations.
 It has good oral availability, which is independent of food.
 A half-life is about 12 hours.

-The most common side effects with roxithromycin include nausea, vomiting, abdominal pain, and diarrhea.
+The most common side effects with macrolides are nausea, vomiting, abdominal discomfort, and diarrhea.

 Because clarithromycin is metabolized by hepatic cytochrome P450 microsomal enzymes, it, like erythromycin, has the potential to interact with other drugs.
 However, clarithromycin is less potent P450 inhibitor than erythromycin.

 Azithromycin is unlikely to interact with drugs metabolized via the hepatic cytochrome P450 enzyme system, and few interactions have been reported clinically.
 (1)